Zeiss Victory Review: 9 Reasons to Buy Today! (And one reason you shouldn’t)

 Unfortunately, I have this problem where birds don’t realize I need them to stay still so I can watch them!
 They tend to fly, flap and flutter around and it can be hard to follow them through the binocular.

 Having a wide FOV helps solve this problem.
 Field of view is measured as the actual visible area that is viewed when looking through your binocular.
-As the FOV increases, more of the action and birds can be seen.
+As the FOV increases, more of the action and birds are seen.

 The Zeiss Victory 8×42 sports an industry leading FOV of 444 feet!